UPDATE: Gov. Mike DeWine has extended the stay at home order through May 1. It means you have to stay home except for essential activities.

 Home Free show scheduled for May 28 at the Taft Theatre has been rescheduled for Aug.
 23. Tickets will be honored at the rescheduled show

 The Cincinnati Ballet is rescheduling Director’s Cut and Bold Moves and creating a combined program that will be performed at the Aronoff Center July 23-25.

 - The Cincinnati Ballet’s Family Series: Snow White has been postponed until 2020-2021 season

-Riverbend Music Center/PNC Pavilion events will go on as scheduled unless noted below, but the box office will close until April 6
+Riverbend Music Center/PNC Pavilion events will go on as scheduled unless noted below, but the box office is close until further notice

 - NF at the PNC Pavilion has been rescheduled to Monday, Aug.
 3. Tickets purchased for the original date will be honored for the rescheduled date